ZarYaroslav13/Library/README.md

 - Schema creation scripts (tables, constraints, indexes).
 - Seed data scripts for local development/testing.

+Script/resource paths and other cross-cutting literal values (e.g. embedded resource names, `InitialCatalog`) are centralized per assembly rather than hardcoded at each call site — one `internal static class {Assembly}ConstantsLocator` per assembly (e.g. `DALConstantsLocator` in the DAL), with nested static classes grouping related constants (e.g. `ScriptsFiles`) so a path change happens in one place, not scattered across the codebase.
+Pattern for a new assembly-scoped constant group: add a nested static class inside that assembly's `{Assembly}ConstantsLocator`, not a new top-level locator or inline literals.

 Seeding runs automatically on container startup, gated by the `ENVIRONMENT` value in `.env` (mapped to `ASPNETCORE_ENVIRONMENT`): outside `Production`, schema creation and seed data both run; in `Production`, only schema creation runs and seed data is skipped. {CONFIRM this matches the actual check in your seeding script — e.g. whether it's an exact `!= "Production"` comparison or something else.}

 ### Logging